Y-133/M3_Group55/1_RKE/1_Requirements/README.md

 | Blue switch pressed twice  | 1.
 All led off at the same time. <br> 2.
 Print unlock.                        |
 | Blue switch pressed thrice |  1.
 All led on in clockwise manner <br> 2.
 Print alarm activation/deactivation |
 | Blue switch pressed for four times | 1.
 All led on in anti-clockwise manner <br> 2.
 Print approach light   |

+# PROBLEM SOLVING APPROACH
+The main function used to check the condition.
+The button pin is pulled up and the pin is monitored continuosly for change using the STM32F407 controller.
+When the switch press event is identified the countis incremented and coressponding function is done.

 -------------------------------------------------------------------------------------------------------------------
 ##  4W's & 1H